apatel762/janitor/README.md

 ### Programming language

 Will be written in Python.
-Installed as an executable via pipx.
+Installed as an executable via pipx (see <https://python-poetry.org/docs/pyproject/#scripts>).

 ### Planning stage